komiga/togo/README.md

 togo is a compiled static library (by default).

-All features support Clang 3.5+ with libc++ (SVN head).
-GCC might possibly work, but is untested.
+All features support Clang 3.5+ with libc++ (roughly at SVN head) on Ubuntu 14.04 x86_64.
+GCC and libstdc++ might possibly work, but they are untested.

 Once dependencies are setup (see `dep/README.md`), the library and tests can be compiled using plash's standard project protocol: http://komiga.com/pp-cpp